 Moxa is a warming therapy for certain conditions which uses a burning stick made of dried mugwort over certain acu-points.

-Ear acupuncture (also called auricular therapy) is based on acu-points in the ear reflecting the whole body and is used for many conditions, including addiction and pain.
+Ear acupuncture is based on acu-points in the ear reflecting the whole body and is used for many conditions, including addiction and pain.
 It's generally incorporated into a regular acupuncture treatment.
-Ear points may be stimulated for a longer period of time by taping ear seeds (seeds from the vaccaria plants) on the ear and applying pressure by the patient later.
+Ear points may also be stimulated for a longer period of time by taping ear seeds (seeds from the vaccaria plants) on the ear and applying pressure by the patient later.
 The seeds may be left in the ear for a few days.